cbodden/climgur.sh/README.md

                     This will show you the json info for your account

     -d [options]
-            This is to download an entire album Options include:
+            This is for folder / album clone, create, or delete Options include:
-                delete
+                create
+                    This will create an empty album into your account delete
                     This option will delete the selected album locally download